Make a beautiful Monogram Charm Necklace. DIY charm necklaces make a great personalized gift for a teacher, bridesmaid or friends!

-The necklace components came from craftfantastic.com, and these kits are great for making your own jewelry.
-They make the process super simple, and the kits aren’t too expensive either.
+Most of the necklace components came from craftfantastic.com, and these kits are great for making your own jewelry.
+They make the process super simple, and the kits aren’t very expensive either.

-The kit comes with a glue that you put on the back of the glass piece and then stick to the paper.
+The kit comes with a glue that you apply to the back of the glass piece and then stick to the paper.

-Let the glue dry for a couple of hours and the I trimmed the paper around the square glass piece.
+Let the glue dry for a couple of hours and then trim the paper around the square glass piece.

 The next step is where the monogram comes in.
 I found these perfect silver alphabet charms.

-I added a silver jump ring to each letter and then attached to the base of the square pendant.
+Add a silver jump ring to each letter and then attach to the base of the square pendant.

-But of course, I need some cute packing to put them in.
+Of course, we need a cute way to package them!
 At the craft store, I also picked up these necklace envelopes.

 But I couldn’t leave them plain!
 So I added some fun stamping to the front of them.

-I strung the monogram charms onto 30″ fine ball chain and put them in their packaging.
+String the monogram charms onto the 30″ fine ball chain and put them in their packaging.

 Here are all 8!
 I didn’t make myself one (although I’m wishing I did), and the other person on our team is a guy, and I didn’t think he would appreciate it, so he got a big bag of candy instead.